 UPDATE: We’ve added a post on the top cameras for photographing your artwork.
 Check it out here.

-Have you been frustrated trying to find the right light, angle and time of day to photograph your art?
-I have too and can share some tips with you that will hopefully reduce your future photographing anxiety.
+Have you been frustrated trying to find the right light, angle, and time of day to photograph your art?
+I have too, and can share some tips with you that will hopefully reduce your future photography anxiety.
 We also know that artists are afraid of technology as a stereotype, so we are going to work on breaking through that fear for those of you who fit the stereotype as I did a few years ago.

 Part 1: Photographing Your Art